 Setting up your body for self-tanner is a crucial step in achieving a flawless, smooth tan.
 You want to make sure that your body is properly exfoliated (especially if you're reapplying self tanner after it's sat on your skin for a few days) and that your legs are smooth.

-It's important to abide by the 12 hour rule so the pores on your legs have a chance to fully close up.
+It's important to abide by the 6-12 hour rule so the pores on your legs have a chance to fully close up.
 If you self-tan immediately after shaving, your skin can react to the ingredients in your self tanner, creating a similar rash to razor burn.
 Additionally, your self tanner can "cling" to your open pores, causing that strawberry legs-look.
 PS - If you suffer from razor burn or strawberry legs, try this shave cream.

 02. Only moisturize these areas

 Moisturizer acts as a barrier between your skin and your self tanner, and will dilute the color of your tan.
 In order to prevent your self tanner from soaking in too much on the drier areas of your body, make sure to moisturize the following areas: hands with a focus on knuckles, inner wrists, elbows, knees and feet with a focus on heels.